AllenDowney/TheShakes/README.md

 2. Remove one die for every patient you have saved, starting with the lowest die and working up.

 3. Keep the lowest remaining die.
+The value of this die is the strength of your argument.

 For example, suppose you have treated three patients and two survived.
 You roll 4 dice.

-If the results are 1, 2, 2, and 4, you remove the 1 and one of the 2s, and keep the other 2.
+If the results are 1, 2, 2, and 4, you remove the 1 and one of the 2s; the reminaing 2 is the strength of your argument.

-Once everyone has rolled, the player with the highest result gets to treat the patient.
+Once everyone has argued, the maester with the strongest argument treats the patient.

 In case of a tie, the maesters with the strongest argument roll again as before, repeating until the tie is broken.